Vietnam.vn - Nền tảng quảng bá Việt Nam

 “This is a potential direction, contributing to urban reconstruction while providing unique and quality products to special customers,” said Mr. Hai.

-Fear of rising costs
+Concerns about rising costs

 The land fund expansion plan is like that, but when sharing with reporters, business leaders cannot help but worry about the cost factor.
 According to Ms. Nguyen Thanh Huong, one of the major difficulties that Nam Long and real estate businesses are facing is the increasingly high input costs.

-Ms. Huong pointed out that the sharp increase in land use fees and construction material prices, combined with inflationary pressures, forces businesses to calculate very carefully to ensure reasonable selling prices that meet the needs of home buyers.
+Ms. Huong pointed out that the sharp increase in land use fees and construction material prices, combined with inflationary pressures, forces businesses to carefully calculate to ensure reasonable selling prices that meet the needs of home buyers.
 If housing prices are too high, not only will people face difficulties, but businesses will also be affected in maintaining operations.

 Source: https://baodautu.vn/batdongsan/doanh-nghiep-dia-oc-tich-cuc-mo-rong-quy-dat-d240595.html